Robust Machine Learning for Encrypted Traffic Classification

 \subsection{Learning}

 In this section we describe our machine learning methodology.
 Supervised classification learning methods learn a classification function from a set of pre-labeled examples.
 The classification function is then used for classifying unseen test examples.
-There are two types of supervised classification learning methods.
+There are two types of supervised classification learning methods: lazy and eager.
 Lazy learning algorithms store the training data as is and then apply a classification function on a new test example where the classification function is parameterized with the pre-labeled training examples.
 Eager learning algorithms, on the other hand, carry out a learning process on the pre-labeled training examples.
-Eager learning algorithms often perform better as the offline learning stage increases robustness to noise.
+Eager learning algorithms often perform better since the offline learning stage increases robustness to noise.

-The lazy machine learning algorithm we adapt is the nearest neighbor algorithm \cite{cover1967nearest}.
-In this algorithm, the classification function computes similarities between a new test sample to all pre-labeled examples.
+The lazy machine learning algorithm we selected is the nearest neighbor algorithm \cite{cover1967nearest}.
+In this algorithm, the classification function computes similarities between a new test sample and all pre-labeled examples.
 The test sample is then assigned to the class of the most similar example from the training data.

-The first eager machine learning algorithm we adapt is the Support Vector Machine (SVM) \cite{SVM}.
-A binary linear SVM models training examples as points in space, and then divides the space using a hyperplane to give the best separation among the two classes.
-We used the LIBSVM package \cite{CC01a} which uses the one-vs-one multiclass scheme.
+The first eager machine learning algorithm we chose was the Support Vector Machine (SVM) \cite{SVM}.
+The binary linear SVM models training examples as points in space, and then divides the space using a hyperplane to give the best separation between the two classes.
+We used the LIBSVM package \cite{CC01a} which implements the one-vs-one multiclass scheme.
 We used three versions of the SVM:

-\begin{itemize} \item SVM+RBF - SVM with Radial Basis Function (RBF) as the kernel function. \item SVM+SIM - SVM with threshold similarities to training samples as features \cite{chen2009similarity}.
+\begin{itemize} \item SVM+RBF - SVM with the Radial Basis Function (RBF) as the kernel function. \item SVM+SIM - SVM with threshold similarities to the training samples as features \cite{chen2009similarity}.
 Similarity is bounded by a threshold.
 This is a heuristic based on the assumption that dissimilar samples add noise rather than information.
-The threshold similarity value and the distance function are part of the cross-validation process.
+The threshold similarity value and the distance function are chosen by the cross-validation process.

-\item SVM+MAP - SVM with modified RBF similarities as features \cite{chen2009similarity} where the similarity is the same as in the RBF function except for the distance function which is not necessarily squared euclidean.
-The distance function and gamma value are part of the cross-validation process.
+\item SVM+MAP - SVM with modified RBF similarities as features \cite{chen2009similarity} where the similarity was the same as in the RBF function except for the distance function which was not necessarily squared Euclidean.
+The distance function and gamma values are chosen by cross-validation process.

 \end{itemize}